pohljo85440/12-functional-cli/README.md

 For further reading about the Java 8 streams have a look at [this article](http://winterbe.com/posts/2014/07/31/java8-stream-tutorial-examples/).

 _Remark: this part is technically a one-liner.
 To improve the readability add line breaks after every stream transformation.
 That should result in 5-6 lines of code._

-If you want to improve your knowledge about streams you could extend the assignment by asking the user if he wants to filter the jokes for a specific category and if so which category (read the category as string).
-Then `filter` the stream after the _unwrap_ transformation for the chosen category.